-Python codes are usually 1/3 or 1/5 of the java code.
+Programs written in Python are usually 1/3 or 1/5 of the Java code.
 It means we can write less code in Python to achieve the same thing as in Java.

-In python to read a file you only need 2 lines:
+To read a file in Python you only need 2 lines of code:

-Python is used by many large organization like Google, NASA, Quora, HortonWorks and many others.
+Python is used by many large organizations like Google, NASA, Quora, HortonWorks and many others.

 - Analyse Data.